Electro-Motive Diesel

 Electro-Motive Diesel (abbreviated EMD) is a brand of diesel-electric locomotives, locomotive products and diesel engines for the rail industry.
 Formerly a division of General Motors, EMD has been owned by Progress Rail since 2010.

 Electro-Motive Diesel traces its roots to the Electro-Motive Engineering Corporation, founded in 1922 and purchased by General Motors in 1930.
 After purchase by GM, the company was known as GM's Electro-Motive Division.
-In 2005, GM sold EMD to Greenbriar Equity Group and Berkshire Partners, and in 2010, EMD was sold to Progress Rail, a subsidiary of the heavy equipment manufacturer Caterpillar.
-Upon the 2005 sale, the company was renamed to Electro-Motive Diesel.
+In 2005, GM sold EMD to Greenbriar Equity Group and Berkshire Partners and, in 2010, EMD was sold to Progress Rail, a subsidiary of the heavy equipment manufacturer Caterpillar.
+After the 2005 sale, the company was renamed to Electro-Motive Diesel.

 EMD's headquarters and engineering facilities are based in McCook, Illinois, while its final locomotive assembly line is located in Muncie, Indiana.
 EMD also operates a traction motor maintenance, rebuild, and overhaul facility in San Luis Potosí, Mexico.

 As of 2008, EMD employed approximately 3,260 people, and in 2010 it held approximately 30% of the market for diesel-electric locomotives in North America.
-Their only significant competitor is Wabtec-owned GE Transportation, which held up to 70% market share of the North American market in 2007.
+Its principal competitor is Wabtec-owned GE Transportation, which held up to 70% of the North American market in 2007.